djaus2/MQTTnet_AzureIoTHubApps/README.md

 - Meadow Apps Start here: [djaus2/Meadow.ProjectLab.Extensions](https://github.com/djaus2/Meadow.ProjectLab.Extensions)

 ## Update
 Now includes method to generate Sas Token from Device Primary Key.
-Fails on Meadow so use Powershell on AzCli to get fixed value.
+Fails on Meadow so for that use GenerateSas or Powershell script (_in source code)_ on AzCli to get fixed value.

 ## Sample Secrets.cs
 ```cs